-Cooperative perception may include methods to reduce duplication of sensor sharing information communicated by different ITS stations.
-On the one hand, in order to avoid the broadcasting of information about the same object/road user by multiple ITS stations, information on detected objects/road users may be filtered prior to inclusion in the sensor sharing messages [15].
-On the other hand, the accuracy of the estimated parameters - such as the position and speed of sensed objects/road users - increases with the number of ITS stations which share information about the same objects/road users [17].
-Ultimately, the nature of the objects/road users whose information is included in the sensor sharing messages would be decided by proprietary algorithms implemented by vehicle OEMs.
+Notably, "Cooperative Perception" may include redundancy mitigation techniques [17] to reduce duplication of sensor sharing information communicated by different ITS stations.
+On the one hand, in order to avoid the broadcasting of information about the same road user by multiple ITS stations, information on detected road users may be filtered prior to inclusion in the sensor sharing messages.
+On the other hand, the accuracy of (and confidence in) the estimated parameters - such as the position and speed of sensed road users - increases with the number of ITS stations which share information about the same road users.